KSanthanesh/Yoga-Mindfulness/README.md

 Very experienced and well trained instructors are conducting the training session.
 The online training is designed for all age groups above 6 years old.
 The training is priced at affordable rate.
 The centre appreciate every feedback from the client.

 ### Purpose of Website
+Inspiration of this project comes from current Covid-19 situation where people are looking for alternative for keeping body and mind healthy.

 ## Scope
 I want my user to understand the benefits of yoga.
 And how to enrol into the training session.